-- Access to general education classes and coursework - Inclusion in extracurricular clubs and after-school programs - Involvement in social events and relationship-building opportunities - Meaningful work opportunities for youth or adults with disabilities - Recreational and leisure activities - Postsecondary learning opportunities - · Civic involvement and leadership opportunities ships with her peers, just as other students at the school did.
+- Access to general education classes and coursework - · Inclusion in extracurricular clubs and after-school programs - Involvement in social events and relationship-building opportunities - · Meaningful work opportunities for youth or adults with disabilities - · Recreational and leisure activities - Postsecondary learning opportunities - Civic involvement and leadership opportunities ships with her peers, just as other students at the school did.
 However, if Jennifer didn't make arrangements far in advance for someone to accompany her daughter to an after-school or community event, Kelly couldn't participate.
-Kelly's use natural supports available in her community, but felt that the community members needed encouragement to offer their support.
+Kelly's support needs meant that Jennifer couldn't just drop her off and plan to pick her up a couple of hours later.
+Jennifer wanted to increase community awareness about this challenge and to brainstorm possible solutions and strategies to overcome the problem.